BishalThapaMagar/blog_website/README.md

-# Hi there, This is Bishal's Personal Portfolio website
+# Hi there
-Written in pure CORE level html, css and js
+This is Bishal's Personal Portfolio website written in pure CORE level html, css and js.

+# Sample Output